RagingScout95/game-template/README.md

 5. ✅ You should be redirected to the games list

 #### 2. Game List Test
-1. After login, you should see "Demo Pixel Game"
+1. After login, you should see two games:
+   - **"Demo Game"** - Simple demo with 1 level, 1 scenario, 1 NPC
+   - **"Testing Game"** - Comprehensive test with 2 levels, 3 scenarios, 3 NPCs, 6 MCQs
-2. ✅ Game card should show the game name and description
+2. ✅ Game cards should show game names and descriptions
-3. Click on the game card
+3. Click on **"Testing Game"** to test the comprehensive features

 #### 3. Game Play Test
 1. The game canvas should load (800x600 pixel grid)